CKOV-FM: Avenue Radio ownership

-Bankruptcy, sale to Radius Holdings
+Bankruptcy, Radius Holdings ownership

 On March 31, 2020, Avenue Radio Ltd. filed for bankruptcy, and CKOO-FM went dark shortly afterwards.
 Following the shutdown, trustee Grant Thornton sought a new owner for the station's assets.
 In June 2020, it approved a bid by veteran broadcaster Paul Larsen (one of the former owners of Clear Sky Radio) to acquire the station.

-Jim Pattison Broadcast Group and Stingray Radio filed interventions against the proposed sale, alleging that the station's license was abandoned by Avenue Radio, and that Larsen was therefore undermining the CRTC's competitive licensing process (which would require an evaluation of whether the Kelowna market can sustain a new radio station, and a call for competing applicants).
-However, the CRTC ruled that the license was still valid, citing that the trustee had not formally made a request for it to be revoked, and had "acted expeditiously and in good faith to seek a potential viable operator."
+Jim Pattison Broadcast Group and Stingray Radio filed interventions against the proposed sale, alleging that the station's license was abandoned by Avenue Radio, and that the frequency would therefore have to go through the CRTC's competitive licensing process as a "new" station.
+The CRTC dismissed the intervention, ruling that the trustee had made a good faith effort to seek a new owner, and that it did not formally request the revocation of the license.
 The CRTC approved the sale of CKOO-FM to Larsen (via licensee Radius Holdings) in November 2020.

 On March 26, 2021, the station officially returned to air and relaunched as 103.9 The Lake, and adopted the heritage callsign CKOV-FM (previously used by what is now CKMR-FM/Strathmore, and locally by what is now CKQQ-FM).
-The station is promoting itself as a "soft rock" station featuring "adult hits" from the 1970s through the 2000s.
+The station promoted itself as a soft rock station featuring music from the 1970s through the 2000s.

+Pattison Media ownership

+In August 2023, the Jim Pattison Group announced its intent to acquire the station.

+The sale was completed on April 1, 2024.
+The next day, CKOV-FM flipped back to oldies now branded as OV 103.9; the station's format focuses primarily on music from the 1970s, and to a lesser extent, the 1960s.
+The sale also made CKOV-FM a sister station to the original CKOV, now CKQQ.